Home

 Sciatica Back and Leg Pain

 Sciatica is an epidemic condition affecting the majority of adults at some point in their lives.
-The medical system has profited greatly from sciatica treatments, but has not been able to offer most patients anything more than ongoing symptomatic relief.
-Very few sciatica patients who experience symptoms for more than 6 months will ever find a real cure…
+The medical system has profited greatly from sciatica treatments, but has not been able to offer most patients anything more than low level symptomatic relief.
+Statistically, very few sciatica patients who experience symptoms for more than 6 to 12 months will ever find a real cure.

 The problem with sciatic nerve pain is not that it is impossible to treat.
 No, the actual issue preventing most people from finding lasting sciatica relief is simply an incorrect diagnosis.
 A great many patients with lower back pain syndromes are misdiagnosed, leading them on a wild goose chase in finding appropriate treatment options.
 In essence, they pursue treatments directed at a mistakenly identified causation, which explains why these treatments rarely produce good curative results.

-There are a number of interesting facts and myths about lower back pain which many patients do not know…
+There are a number of interesting facts and myths about lower back and sciatica pain which many patients do not know.
+Below are some perfect examples which every diagnosed patient must understand:

-* FACT – Pain and related symptoms in a large area or several areas of the back are virtually impossible to blame on a spinal causation, such as a herniated disc.
-Regardless, these pain conditions ARE typically blamed on a spinal scapegoat abnormality.
+FACT – Pain and related neurological symptoms in diverse areas of the anatomy are virtually impossible to blame on a single spinal pinched nerve, such as those enacted by a herniated disc.
+Regardless, these variable and far-ranging pain conditions are typically blamed on a spinal scapegoat abnormality.

-* FACT – Sciatica is often easy to resolve once the actual source of symptoms has been determined.
-Most unresolved sciatic nerve complaints are due to a misdiagnosis of the actual cause of pain.
+FACT – Sciatica is often easy to resolve once the actual source of symptoms has been determined.
+Many unresolved sciatic nerve complaints are due to a misdiagnosis of the actual cause of pain.

-* FACT – Statistics show that lower back pain patients who never seek medical treatment recover faster and more completely than patients who receive any form of treatment.
-This is due to the nocebo effect of the diagnostic process, which is known to escalate and perpetuate sciatica symptoms.
+FACT – Statistics show that lower back pain patients who never seek medical treatment recover faster and more completely than patients who receive any form of treatment.
+This may be due to the nocebo effect of the diagnostic process, which is known to escalate and perpetuate sciatica symptoms, or may be the result of the economic motivations of their caregivers.
+After all, the longer a patient remains in care, the more money will be generated for the practice.

-* FACT – Surgical interventions offer abysmal results for resolving sciatica and back pain, in general.
-In fact there is a very common disorder named for these horrible results… FAILED BACK SURGERY SYNDROME.
+FACT – Surgical interventions offer abysmal results for resolving sciatica and back pain, in general.
+In fact, there is a very common disorder named for these horrible results: failed sciatica surgery syndrome.

 Finding your way through the medical system can be a daunting and difficult task.
 While some patients are correctly diagnosed and successfully treated, this does not represent the typical experience of patients with chronic back pain.
 For these poor souls the process usually goes more like this…